 You should not respond to trolls because the Internet is extensive, and many people will point out how rude or stupid they are.

 If you see someone who is trolling, or if someone searches you, block them.
-If that doesn’t work, report the person to an online forum moderator and then stop them.
+If that doesn’t work, report the person to an online forum moderator and stop them.

 Ways to deal with Political Social Media Trolls and Spammers